AlgoGators/backtesting/README.md

 # backtesting
-Using QC Lean Engine to run backtests
+Using vectorbt to run backtests